Raymo111/Goose/README.md

 # Goose
 UWaterloo Goose Android App

-*This app is dedicated to the 1st-year CS students in the UW CS 225% Discord Server who wanted a goose app on Google Play.*
+*The idea for this app originated from the UW CS 225% Discord Server who wanted a goose app on Google Play.*

-**This is NOT complete yet**
+*All images used are from [PixaBay](https://pixabay.com).*

+*Thanks to arcana for testing and moral support!*